South China Morning Post: Post-war era

 Jonathan Fenby served as editor until 1999, when he was replaced by Robert Keatley from The Wall Street Journal, who became interim editor.
 Mark Ländler of The New York Times wrote that under Fenby, the SCMP was "sharply critical of the Hong Kong government" and that this may have been a factor behind Fenby being replaced.
 The SCMP has had 10 editors from 2000 to 2011.
 Mark Clifford, editor-in-chief of The Standard from 2004 to 2006, was hired as editor-in-chief in February 2006.
 Clifford brought with him several staffers from The Standard, including business section editor Stuart Jackson, who departed after seven turbulent months.
 He presided over the controversial dismissal of several journalists over an internal prank, and himself resigned with effect 1 April 2007.
 Following Gina Chua's short-lived tenure at the Post, from 2009 to April 2011, and deputy editor, Cliff Buddle served as acting editor-in-chief for 10 months.

 Wang Xiangwei, a member of the Jilin Provincial Committee of the Chinese People's Political Consultative Conference, succeeded him in 2012.
 Tammy Tam, senior editor of the China section, was promoted to deputy editor under Wang.
 In May 2015, the SCMP told columnists Philip Bowring, Steve Vines, Kevin Rafferty and Frank Ching – all of whom have criticised the government in commentaries to varying degrees on different subjects over the years – that their services would no longer be needed.
 The manner of their dismissal generated criticism, as well as speculation as to who had instigated the removals.

 In 2016, Tam was promoted to the newspaper's editor-in-chief.
-In October 2025, Tam became the SCMP's publisher, while Chow Chung-yan was promoted to editor-in-chief.
-The move united the SCMP's editorial and business operations.
+In October 2025, Tam became the SCMPs publisher, while Chow Chung-yan was promoted to editor-in-chief.
+The move united the SCMPs editorial and business operations.